 The short answer of course is that it would make the whole story sound unbelievable.
-Very few people in the 21st Century would likely join the church if the missionaries plainly taught that Joseph put his face in a hat with a stone in it and translated the Book of Mormon when the plates were either covered so no one, including Joseph could see them or that the plates were hidden in the woods when he translated them.
-But that doesn't make it right to deceive innocent truthseekers, does it?
+Very few people in the 21st Century would likely join the church if the missionaries plainly taught that Joseph put his face in a hat with a common stone in it and translated the Book of Mormon when the plates were either covered so no one, including Joseph could see them or that the plates were hidden in the woods when he translated them.
+But that doesn't make it right to deceive innocent truthseekers.

 PBS made a special called 'The Mormons'.
 It aired in two parts on April 30 and May 1, 2007.
 The first part briefly mentions the 'stone in the hat' method of translation.
-This is mentioned, not by a critic of the Church, but by defender of the faith Daniel Peterson, who is a faithful LDS apologist and member of FARMS and FAIR.
+This is mentioned, not by a critic of the Church, but by defender of the faith Daniel Peterson, who is a devout LDS apologist and member of FARMS and FAIR.
 The show also verifies the 1826 court trial of Joseph Smith and his early treasure seeking.
 It can be viewed online.

 This appears to be Peterson's attempt to make it sound as if the stone was something that the Nephites had used or something anciently divine.
-In reality, Peterson is undoubtedly aware that the stone was found some 20 feet underground on Willard Chase's property when Joseph and his brother Hyrum were digging a well for Mr. Chase years before the gold plates were even given to Joseph.
+In reality, Peterson is undoubtedly aware that the stone was found some 24 feet underground on Mason Chase's property when Joseph and his brother Hyrum were digging a well for Mr. Chase years before the gold plates were even given to Joseph.
 He also neglected to say that the church still has this stone in their possession.

 Also, please see this reasonably accurate Youtube video made by some friends of MormonThink on the Book of Mormon translation.